-Business Finland has introduced a new research, development and innovation loan (RDI loan).
-This will be available to limited companies of all sizes (limited liability companies and public limited companies) and in all sectors.
+Business Finland introduced a new research, development and innovation loan (RDI loan).
+This was available to limited companies of all sizes (limited liability companies and public limited companies) and in all sectors.

-The loan is intended for all companies operating in labour-intensive sectors in Finland that are suffering from business disruptions caused by the coronavirus crisis.
-The purpose of this loan finance is to help companies keep their employees in work during the crisis and also to encourage companies to explore opportunities for providing new jobs in Finland after the crisis is over.
+The loan was intended for all companies operating in labour-intensive sectors in Finland that were suffering from business disruptions caused by the coronavirus crisis.
+The purpose of this loan finance was to help companies keep their employees in work during the crisis and also to encourage companies to explore opportunities for providing new jobs in Finland after the crisis is over.

 Tesi (Finnish Industry Investment Ltd) is a state-owned investment company specialising in the venture capital and private equity market.
-It is launching a funding programme to ensure that medium-sized companies that have run into temporary difficulties due to the coronavirus epidemic will be able to stay in business.
-Dealing with medium-sized companies, the programme will focus on businesses that are highly important in Finland in terms of their employment impact and turnover (turnover of at least EUR 10 million, more than 50 employees, profitable business operations before the crisis and potential for this in the future too).
-The investments will vary between EUR 1 million and EUR 10 million.
-The Tesi programme covers limited liability companies and public limited companies.
+It launched a funding programme to ensure that medium-sized companies that had run into temporary difficulties due to the coronavirus epidemic would be able to stay in business.
+Dealing with medium-sized companies, the programme focused on businesses that are highly important in Finland in terms of their employment impact and turnover (turnover of at least EUR 10 million, more than 50 employees, profitable business operations before the crisis and potential for this in the future too).

-The aim is to prevent viable businesses going bankrupt as a consequence of a highly exceptional crisis that has had nothing to do with their operations.
-Tesi’s stabilisation programme will invest in businesses that are in a good position to overcome the financial difficulties caused by the coronavirus epidemic but require additional funding.
-This programme to deal with the liquidity problems faced by businesses complements the follow-on funding that Tesi announced earlier.
+The aim was to prevent viable businesses from going bankrupt as a consequence of a highly exceptional crisis that has had nothing to do with their operations.
+Tesi’s stabilisation programme invested in businesses that were in a good position to overcome the financial difficulties caused by the coronavirus epidemic but required additional funding.

-Unemployment benefit to be available to entrepreneurs and self-employed
+Unemployment benefit was available to entrepreneurs and self-employed

-Entrepreneurs are temporarily entitled to labour market support to deal with the sudden and unforeseen decline in demand due to the coronavirus epidemic.
-This solution applies to all entrepreneurs regardless of the type of business.
+Entrepreneurs were temporarily entitled to labour market support to deal with the sudden and unforeseen decline in demand due to the coronavirus epidemic.
+This solution applied to all entrepreneurs regardless of the type of business.

 Support by sector